sarobinson2011/ethernaut-brownie/README.md

         - bytes32[] public codex;   <--  a whole 32 byte storage slot, per entry

-        The AlienCodex contract inherits from the Ownable contract, therefore the state varibables declared in Ownable are stored in the storage slots of AlienCodex.
+        The AlienCodex contract inherits from the Ownable contract, therefore the state varibables declared in Ownable are also stored in the AlienCodex storage.
         So Ownable has one storage variable:

         - address private _owner;   <--  20 bytes of a whole 32 byte storage slot

         This is also stored in the AlienCodex storage, along with contact and codex.

+        In Solidity, when contract one inherits from contract two, the inherited state variables (from the contract two) are stored at the beginning of contract one, occupying storage slots from 0 onward.
+Contract one's own state variables are stored after the inherited state variables.